lyuwen/COCLegendLeaderboard/README.md

 Features for bot:

 * Add a daemon to refresh the leaderboard regularly in the background.
+* Make the max number of lines for each page configurable.
+* Make prefix of the command configurable.

 Features for COC python API:

 * Add the rest of the API request types that are supported by Clash of Clans API.

+Currently the support for multipld discord servers (guilds) are not considered.
+As the current project is intended for smaller scales.